andrewt0301/hse-acos-course/docs/part1ca/11_Exceptions/lecture.md

    The program must use timer to switch between the threads.

    Hint: Each thread stores in memory (`.data` section) its PC and values of register it uses.
    When a timer interrupt occurs, the handler saves current register values, loads the new register values, and return control to the PC of the next thread.

-Commit the programs to your private GitHub account.
-Place them into the folder `ca/lab10`.

 ## References